 We purchased Gretel from Cragislist when she was two years old.
 Purchasing an unbred, unproven animal is a gamble – but sometimes you have a “good feeling.”
 We had a “good feeling” about her, and we were right.
 Using artificial insemination, Gretel farrowed two litters of healthy piglets.
-She is a protective yet gentle mama.
-Gretel likes getting scratched behind the ears.
+She has a daughter and a grand-daughter in our current breeding stock.

 Dotty was born on our farm (from Gretel).
 She enjoys long naps in the sunshine and she enjoys snuffling around the apple trees.
 She is a kind mama and doesn’t mind when the humans walk into her stall to check her piggies.
 When she is let out of the farrowing pen (when the piglets are 8 weeks old) she stays with her little brood.
 It is not uncommon to see Dotty walking through the trees and see all of her little piggies trotting along after her.